Managua Safety Guide

 Communication

-• Purchase a local SIM card for reliable communication and data access
+• Purchase a local Claro or Tigo SIM card for reliable data and emergency calls; WiFi can be unreliable outside hotels.

 Information for Specific Travelers